Evenings for Educators

 University Credit Public and private school teachers may register to receive two university quarter-system units with payment of a tuition fee.
 Registration takes place at the October session.

-Email Announcements Contact us if you would like to receive emails about Evenings for Educators programs, schedules, and updates.
+Email Announcements Sign up for e-news if you would like to receive emails about Evenings for Educators programs, schedules, and updates.

 Browse and order additional